YINI-lang/YINI-spec/RATIONALE.md

 ## A. Background and Motivation
 ### A.1.
 Why was YINI created?
-The motivation for YINI arose during another (personal) project, where a configuration format was needed in the spirit of INI — but with a well-defined specification (something INI lacks) and a few modern features.
+The motivation for YINI arose during another (personal) project, where a configuration format was needed in the spirit of INI, but with a well-defined specification (something INI lacks) and a few modern features.

 None of the existing configuration formats truly seemed to fit the spirit or requirements of that (personal hobby) project.
-For the needs and wishes of this project — INI felt sometime too limited.
+For the needs and wishes of this project, INI felt sometimes too limited.
 YAML seemed too flexible and ambiguous.
 JSON's types and structure are fairly close but JSON felt too noisy and strict.
 TOML is quite solid, but ultimately felt a bit too verbose and noisy.

 YINI was born from the desire for a configuration format that is:
 - **Simple** enough for humans to edit without friction.
 - **Consistent** enough to be parsed unambiguously by machines.
-- **Clean** in structure, but not overly forgiving (permissive).
+- **Clean** in structure, while avoiding overly magical or ambiguous behavior.
 - **Modern**, but respectful of INI's readability and legacy.

 It was also an enjoyable technical challenge to design.
 Exploring the edge between structure and simplicity became an enjoyable challenge in itself.
 If others find value in it too, that's a welcome bonus. 🙂